Mother of 6-year-old boy killed in O.C. road rage incident speaks as family offers reward to help catch shooter

-The family of the 6-year-old boy who was killed in an apparent road rage incident on the 55 Freeway in Orange last week is offering a reward for information leading to the shooter’s arrest as the mother spoke out for the first time about her devastating loss.
+ORANGE, Calif.
+(KTLA) – The family of the 6-year-old boy who was killed in an apparent road rage incident on the 55 Freeway in Orange, California, last week is offering a reward for information leading to the shooter’s arrest as his mother spoke out for the first time about her devastating loss.

-The family is hoping to offer $50,000 to start, said Carla Lacy, who organized a GoFundMe account that, as of early Monday afternoon, had garnered nearly $200,000 in donations.
+The family is hoping to offer $50,000 to start, said Carla Lacy, who organized a GoFundMe account that, as of Tuesday, had garnered more than $200,000 in donations.

 Relatives were initially raising money to pay for the child’s funeral and other expenses, but the campaign’s goal was updated on Sunday after the page reached its initial fundraising target.